Download

 After the job

-- Diffuse with someone you trust.
+- Debrief with someone you trust.
 Choose a good listener.
 Don’t bottle up feelings.

 - Monitor for delayed reactions – they can catch you by surprise at a later date.